stephanh42/sublunar/README.md

 the Moon were redirected.

-While the remnants of the Lunarian civilization still persevere in along the underground coats of the ocean, most of their technology was lost.
+While the remnants of the Lunarian civilization still persevere in along the underground coasts of the ocean, most of their technology was lost.
 Much of this technology may still be recovered from the bottom of the sub-lunar sea.
 You have been sent from Earth to by a Great Power to discover lost technology, and in particular a mysterious artifact known